 Before you arrive, reading novels by local authors or watching local films will get you excited for the trip and give places more significant when you visit.

 To really get to know a destination, give yourself time to wander and explore.
 Leave room for the spontaneous and keep your itinerary flexible.
 Get to know a city beyond its tourist attractions.

 Walking is often the best way to discover a new place.
 The surprises along the way can turn vacations into adventures and meaningful journeys, while the slower pace allows you to be more mindful of your surroundings and notice things you’d miss from a speeding bus window.

 Slow travel isn’t about skipping the major tourist attractions and spending your days wandering down quiet side streets.
 The iconic landmarks are famous for a reason and are often worth visiting.
 A bit of research can reveal which spots are overrated, however, and which are hidden gems.

 Slow travel means being more selective and maximizing your time.
 It’s about following your gut and forgetting other people’s must-see lists – and writing your own.

 It’s knowing yourself and being honest about what you love.
 If you’re a big Oscar Wilde fan, and there’s an exhibit of his works in Paris, then head there and skip the Louvre if you’re not excited about it.

 Author Joshua Becker once said: “Minimalism is the intentional promotion of the things we most value and the removal of anything that distracts us from it.”

 So it’s not about missing out on anything because you’re going at a slower pace.
 Slow travel is about focusing on the things you’re excited about and skipping anything that feels like an obligation.

-It means getting a taste of local, everyday life.
+4. Get a taste of the local, everyday life

 The best way to understand a new culture is to immerse yourself in local life.
 This can mean staying at an Airbnb on a residential street, eating at a restaurant that doesn’t cater to tourists, or taking a walk through a local park.